TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/sunset-glasses/readme.md

 "No, it's no problem, I do them very fast.
 Watch this."

 And then he proceeded to demonstrate to me how fast he could get through six vials.
-And I watched a man speedrun a blood test for the first time in my life, adjusting the strap even tighter than usual for a couple frames increase.
+And for the first time in my life, I watched a man speedrun a blood test, adjusting the strap even tighter than usual for a couple frames increase.

 "See?
 Fast."